 The show, like many Baby Boomer shows, mocks the idea of an adult male enjoying comic books and sci-fi.
 Peter's being a comic book fan (essentially, his being One of Us) is treated as if it's some sort of horrible deformity or character flaw, and the in-universe characters and the presumably Boomer-aged studio audience members treat Peter's comic book fandom with derision.
 Younger generations don't place the same stigma against comics as the show apparently does.

-And that's not even getting into the show's use of Abuse Is Okay When It's Female on Male; Debra's treatment of Ray (often involving things like GroinAttacks, Ray being tossed against bookshelves, and tons of condescending verbal abuse) are treated is being A-Okay and lovably wacky, while if Ray ever complains in the slightest about Debra, then he is treated as being "obviously wrong" in-universe, while Debra is portrayed as being some sort of martyr.
+And that's not even getting into the show's use of Double Standard: Abuse, Female on Male; Debra's treatment of Ray (often involving things like GroinAttacks, Ray being tossed against bookshelves, and tons of condescending verbal abuse) are treated is being A-Okay and lovably wacky, while if Ray ever complains in the slightest about Debra, then he is treated as being "obviously wrong" in-universe, while Debra is portrayed as being some sort of martyr.

-Fawlty Towers is regularly repeated on TV today.
-It still today contains the classic dialogue where the elderly Major is getting nostalgic about a German girlfriend who he introduced to British culture, ie, cricket at Lords.
-He recalled he had to upbraid her about her use of unacceptable language.
+An in-universe example from Fawlty Towers is the classic dialogue where the elderly Major (who is slightly senile and blissfully unaware of the faux pas he's committing) is getting nostalgic about a girlfriend who he brought to a cricket match at Lords.
+He recalled he had to upbraid her about her use of unacceptable language (there's some real dissonce here as well: today the subject is probably too sensitive even to joke about):

 Friends: Being a sitcom from the mid-90's, you can expect a lot of derogatory gay jokes.
 Especially during the first three seasons (often directed at Chandler).